Developing Novel Approaches to Muscle Disease - learning from embryonic muscle stem cells

 Applications accepted all year round

-This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in October 2019 or February 2020.
+This is a self-funded, 3 year full-time or 6 year part-time PhD studentship.
 This project is supervised by Dr Susanne Dietrich.

 Skeletal muscle allows us to move and live an independent life style.
 Muscle can regenerate from in-built muscle stem cells, and most of the time, is a trouble-free organ.
 But in muscle disease such as muscular dystrophies -- or when large portions of muscle are lost in an accident -- regeneration fails.